visgl/deck.gl/docs/using-with-react.md

   component also handles events propagation across layers, and prevents unnecessary calculations using React and deck.gl lifecycle functions.

-* Picking: The info objects have a number of fields, most interesting are perhaps `layer` and `index`.
-If the data prop is an `Array`, `info.object` will contain the selected object in the array.

-* Layers can add additional fields to the picking `info` object, check the documentation of each layer.

-* Picking happens in top-to-bottom order (reverse of rendering), i.e. deck.gl traverses the layer list backwards during picking.

 ## DeckGL React Component API